Error Estimate of Multiscale Finite Element Method for Periodic Media Revisited: Conclusion

 \section{Conclusion}

-Under suitable regularity assumptions on the homogenized solution, we proved the optimal energy error estimates for MsFEM with or without oversampling applying to elliptic system with bounded and measurable periodic coefficients.
+Under suitable regularity assumptions on the homogenized solution, we proved the optimal energy error estimates for MsFEM with or without oversampling applying to elliptic systems with bounded measurable periodic coefficients.
 The present work may be extended to elliptic system with locally periodic coefficients, i.e., $A^\eps=A(x,x/\eps)$ with the aid of a new local multiplier estimate.
 The extension to elliptic system for the coefficients with stratified structure is also very interesting.
-We believe the machineries developed in the present work may be useful to analyze other version MsFEM such as the mixed MsFEM~\cite{ChenHou:2003}, Crouzeix-Raviart MsFEM~\cite{LeBrisLegoll:2014}, or other type of over-sampling technique~\cite{EfendievHouWu:2000}.
+We believe that the machineries developed in the present work may be useful to analyze other MsFEM such as the mixed MsFEM~\cite{ChenHou:2003}, Crouzeix-Raviart MsFEM~\cite{LeBrisLegoll:2014}, or MsFEM with different oversampling techniques~\cite{EfendievHouWu:2000}.
 We shall leave these for further pursuit.